-12.1 HemoSphere Tissue Oximetry Module Monitoring
+13.1 HemoSphere Tissue Oximetry Module Monitoring

-The ForeSight Elite tissue oximeter module (FSM) is a noninvasive device that measures absolute tissue oxygen saturation.
+The HemoSphere tissue oximetry module is an interface module intended to be used with the ForeSight Elite tissue oximeter module to display continuous monitoring of blood oxygen saturation in the tissue (StO2).
+The ForeSight Elite tissue oximeter module is a noninvasive device that measures absolute tissue oxygen saturation.
 It operates on the principle that blood contains hemoglobin in two primary forms - oxygenated hemoglobin (HbO2) and de-oxygenated hemoglobin (Hb) - which absorb near-infrared light in different, measurable ways.